tg-rs/carapax/GUIDE.md

     // App is the main entry point.
     // First argument is the context.
-    // Second - an input handler.
+    // Second - a handler.
     // App implements UpdateHandler trait provided by tgbot,
     // so you can use it in either long polling (`LongPoll::new()`) or webhook (`run_server()`) let app = App::new(context, echo);